Skeleton-Ship/Choicelab/README.md

 ## Building

 You can run `yarn build` to build a copy of the app locally, which is fine for your own testing purposes and to make sure the build passes.
-However, this build **won't be notarized**, so you can't run it on another Mac unless you [disable that Mac's Gatekeeper](https://macreports.com/how-to-disable-gatekeeper-on-mac-and-enable-the-anywhere-option-for-installing-any-software/) (which isn't acceptable for testing on other people's machines).
+However, this build **won't be notarized**, so on macOS, you can't run it on another Mac unless you [disable that Mac's Gatekeeper](https://macreports.com/how-to-disable-gatekeeper-on-mac-and-enable-the-anywhere-option-for-installing-any-software/) (which isn't acceptable for testing on other people's machines).

 To avoid having to re-notarize the app manually each time, this repo uses the [Tauri GitHub action](https://github.com/tauri-apps/tauri-action).
 Each time there's a push to the **release** branch, the action will automatically build the app, send it to Apple for notarization (using credentials from Austin's Apple Developer account), and if approved, draft a release on GitHub that's ready for you to publish.